Rupert Baring, 4th Baron Revelstoke: Early life

 Baring was born in London on 8 February 1911.
 He was the only son of Cecil Baring, 3rd Baron Revelstoke and Maude Louise (née Lorillard) Tailer.
 His parents met in New York, where his father was working for Kidder, Peabody & Co., which led his mother to divorce her first husband, Thomas Suffern Tailer (a son of Edward Neufville Tailer), who was one of his father's business partners.
 From his parents marriage, he had two sisters, Hon.
 Daphne Baring (wife of Arthur Joseph Lawrence Pollen, eldest son of Arthur Pollen and grandson of Sir Joseph Lawrence) and the Hon.
 Calypso Baring (wife of Guy Maynard Liddell).

 From his mother's first marriage, he had an older half-brother, Lorillard Suffern Tailer, a polo player who married Catherine Harding, daughter of J. Horace Harding and granddaughter of Charles D. Barney, founder of the New York investment firm of Charles D. Barney & Co. (predecessor firm to Smith, Barney & Co.).

 His paternal grandparents were the former Louisa Emily Charlotte Bulteel (a daughter of John Crocker Bulteel, MP) and Edward Baring, 1st Baron Revelstoke, the senior partner in the family banking firm of Baring Brothers and Co.
 Among his large extended paternal family were uncles John Baring, 2nd Baron Revelstoke, the prominent banker, Brigadier-General Everard Baring and novelist and Russophile Maurice Baring.
-His aunt, Margaret, was the wife of Charles Spencer, 6th Earl Spencer.
 His maternal grandparents were American tobacco millionaire, Pierre Lorillard IV and Emily (née Taylor) Lorillard.

 Baring attended Eton and Trinity College, Cambridge.